How to keep ethics alive during the coronavirus pandemic

 David Campbell, Packey J. Dee Professor of American Democracy at Notre Dame University, writes about activating volunteerism in an era when people cannot physically meet.
 “If there is one thing Americans are known for, it’s their high level of volunteerism,” he said.
 “As we weather the COVID storm, it will be critical to activate these volunteer networks.”
 He cited the innovative ways groups are using social media to support and organize volunteerism, such as movements by people stuck in their homes to sew face masks for local clinics and pharmacies.
 “With that sort of effort multiplied throughout the country, one can begin to appreciate the untapped potential of America’s volunteer army,” he said.

-The Safra Center will host a public panel Thursday at 5 p.m. on Zoom, featuring Paul Farmer, M.D./Ph.D. ’90, the Kolokotrones University Professor of Global Health and Social Medicine, Department of Anthropology, Harvard University; Govind Persad, assistant professor, Sturm College of Law, University of Denver; Allison Stanger, a professor at Middlebury College and Human Values Senior Fellow at the Safra Center for Ethics; and Allen discussing COVID-19 and the work coming out of the white paper series.
+The Center for Ethics will host a public panel Thursday at 5 p.m. on Zoom, featuring Paul Farmer, M.D./Ph.D. ’90, the Kolokotrones University Professor of Global Health and Social Medicine, Department of Anthropology, Harvard University; Govind Persad, assistant professor, Sturm College of Law, University of Denver; Allison Stanger, a professor at Middlebury College and Human Values Senior Fellow at the Safra Center for Ethics; and Allen discussing COVID-19 and the work coming out of the white paper series.
 A second public talk will follow on April 23, with Laurence Ralph, John L. Loeb Associate Professor of the Social Sciences, focused on policing and COVID-19.